gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 ## Creating templates

 Let's add a new table, `Templates`, to the page to store our template data.
-Add two columns; **Name** and **Template Formatting**.
+Add two columns: **Name** and **Template Formatting**.

 *![Templates](/examples/images/2023-07-proposals-contracts/templates-table.png)*

 Now, let's add a custom widget beside the table to view our **Template Formatting**.
 Click the green 'Add New' button then 'Add widget to page'.
-Under 'Select Widget', select *Custom* and under 'Select Data', select `Templates`.
+Under 'Select Widget', select 'Custom' and under 'Select Data', select `Templates`.
 Under 'Select By', select `Templates` again.

 *![Add Custom Widget](/examples/images/2023-07-proposals-contracts/add-custom-widget.png)*

-Configure the custom widget by selecting *Markdown* from the Custom dropdown.
+Configure the custom widget by selecting 'Markdown' from the 'Custom' dropdown.
 Since we will be editing the template directly in the custom widget, you must allow 'Full document access' under Access Level so the widget can update the `Templates` table.

 Under 'Content', select the column **Template Formatting**.
 This is the column that will be updated when we make edits within the custom widget.